 Meeting Alyx and Alysa

-Once I stopped fighting it and let the story go where it wanted to go, everything clicked into place.
-Alysa became the protagonist, a seventeen year old girl living in Hawaii with no memory of the boating accident that nearly killed her.
+Once I stopped fighting it and let the story go where it wanted, everything clicked into place.
+Alysa became the protagonist, a seventeen-year-old girl living in Hawaii with no memory of the boating accident that nearly killed her.
 Her twin sister Alyx vanished that day, and everyone told Alysa to accept that she was gone.
 But Alysa couldn’t.
 Wouldn’t.
 She could feel in her bones that her sister was still out there.

-And then there was Alyx herself.
-The sister who did remember.
+And then there was Alyx herself: the sister who did remember.
 The one who’d been transformed, cursed, pulled into a world Alysa didn’t even know existed.
-Their connection, that twin bond that refused to break even when an ocean separated them, became the emotional core of the entire series.
+That twin bond…the one that refused to break even when an ocean separated them…became the emotional core of the entire series.

 The Power of Free Writing

 Looking back, I’m so grateful I didn’t cling too tightly to my original idea.
-If I’d been rigid about sticking to the thriller concept, I never would have discovered Alysa and Alyx.
-I never would have built the world of Atlantis, the Ocean Alliance, or Alabaster Island.
+If I’d stayed rigid about the thriller, I never would have found Alysa and Alyx.
+I never would have built Atlantis, the Ocean Alliance, or Alabaster Island.
 I never would have written about mermaid genetics or ancestral curses or what it means to fight for someone everyone else has given up on.

 What The Atlantis Twins Became

-The final version of The Atlantis Twins kept some elements from that original thriller concept.
+The final version kept some of that original thriller DNA.
 There’s still a ship.
 There’s still danger and mystery and people who aren’t what they seem.
-The Ocean Alliance, that mysterious group Alysa gets involved with, they’re absolutely harboring dark secrets.
-Nate, the handsome surfer who seems too good to be true, well, he definitely is.
+The Ocean Alliance, that mysterious group Alysa gets pulled into, is absolutely harboring dark secrets.
+Nate, the handsome surfer who seems too good to be true?
+He definitely is.

 Reviewers said things like “Not many books surprise me like this one did” and “There were more than a few times that I gasped out loud.”
-That’s exactly what I wanted.
-I wanted readers to feel the same shock and discovery I felt when Alysa first showed up and took over the story.
+That’s exactly what I wanted, for readers to feel the same shock and discovery I felt when Alysa first showed up and took over the story.

 The Final Word